 Chiharu Sai has worked with a number of orchestras in performances of Mozart Piano Concerto KV488 and 466, Beethoven Piano Concerto No.5 “Emperor”, Fantasia in C Minor Op.80 for Piano, Chorus, and Orchestra (“Choral Fantasy”), and Saint-Saëns’ Symphony No. 3 among others.
 She has been presented in numerous concert series both as a soloist and chamber musician.

 Chiharu Sai holds a Doctorate of Musical Arts in Piano Performance from the Manhattan School of Music.
 Her doctoral dissertation entitled “The Proportional Function of the Cadenza in the First Movements of Mozart’s Piano Concertos” was published by Lambert in Germany.
-Her debut CD of Chopin’s 4 Scherzi and 4 Ballades was released on King Records of Japan in the fall of 2008.
+Her debut CD of Chopin’s 4 Scherzi and 4 Ballades was released on King Records of Japan.
 Of this disc, the critic Yoshiko Ikuma noted Chiharu Sai’s “deep identification with their celebrated creator’s genius”.